 The Company has completed a full review of geological, geochemical, geophysical and diamond drilling information collected from previous work programs on the property.
-Three-dimensional ("3D") models of the known gold deposits have been constructed to outline new drill targets and develop plans for future exploration.
+Three-dimensional ("3D") models of the known gold deposits have been constructed to outline new drill targets and develop plans for future exploration and upcoming diamond drilling programs.